 The abuse of power and the deep scars of trauma are the driving force of this seven-part miniseries.
 It’s an infuriating portrayal of organized injustice.

 Serial killers have taken on mythological proportions in our culture.
 They are the proverbial monster under our beds we warn our children about.
 They are the antithesis of what makes us human — the dark reflection in the corners of our collective humanity.
 More than any other crime story, serial killers have captured our imaginations.
 Despite the continuous presence of their stories, Netflix’s Mindhunter can carve out its original angle on serial killers.

 With directors such as David Fincher attached, Mindhunter was a critical success, making it one of the 2017’s top shows for Netflix.
-The first season is already streaming, while a second one is on its way and will most likely be released later this year.
+The first two seasons are streaming right now on Netflix.

 The Confession Tapes

-Imagine being imprisoned for a crime you did not commit.
+Imagine being imprisoned for a crime you didn’t commit.
 You were in the wrong place at the wrong time, coerced into a false confession.
 What does something like this do to a person?
 Netflix’s The Confession Tapes seeks to answer precisely this.